-To date, the company has completed its drilling at the Irene gold vein, which was drill tested over a 450-meter strike length.
+The company also performed inaugural drilling at the Irene gold vein in 2018, which was drill tested over a 450-meter strike length.
 Highlights from the program include 6.13 meters grading 2.38 g/t gold, two meters grading 3.09 g/t gold and 2.82 meters grading 1.91 g/t gold.

 Triumph Gold has also completed a sampling program at the Drone zone as well as surface sampling over the six-kilometer-long Revenue-Nucleus soil anomaly.
 The Drone zone returned bonanza-grade gold concentrations up to 450 g/t gold and high-grade copper values of up to 2.09 percent copper.